adrian-lorenzo/faceBool/README.md

 1. Stand in front of the camera.

-2. When the model detects your face a platform will be created in front of you, this platform will move as you move your head either in position or at an angle.
+2. When the model detects your face a platform will be created in front of you.
+This platform will move as you move your head either in position or at an angle.

 3. Use the platform to catch the ball or push it.